MuhammadUsman0304/wp-bookings/readme.txt

 == Screenshots ==

-1. wp bookings shows you how you can update the settings
+1. Easy bookings shows you how you can update the settings
-2. wp bookings how the floating icon will look alike
+2. Easy bookings how the floating icon will look alike